fdamken/decoding_multilingual_moral_preferences/experiments/results/README.md

 avoid repeated experiments, we decided to keep the imputed data as the retry approach did not majorly change the experiment setup and results are still comparable.
 But things are easier now.

+## `preprocessed`
+This directory contains preprocessed results.
+That is, CSV files extracted from the JSON format of the cleansed results.
+These also link every played scenario to a scenario ID to be used for analysis.